-In today’s digital world, you can sell almost everything online.
-E-books, online courses, productivity apps, and even “digital-only” banks have shown the diversity of products and services that can be offered as digital merchandise.
+In today’s world, you can sell almost everything online.
+E-books, online courses, productivity apps, and even “digital-only” banks have shown the diversity of services and merchandise that can be offered.
+There are plenty of digital products everywhere.

 This is great news for creators.
 Whether you’re a programmer, artist, educator, accountant, professional cleaner – the digital space is no longer just some place to advertise.
 It has become a platform to directly sell your expertise.

 Everyone with a computer and internet access can create digital products today.
 The entry barrier is very low.
 And that’s exactly what makes it so hard to be successful.
 Simply creating a digital product/service doesn’t mean people will pay for it.